DaemonEngine/Sloth/README.md

 	optional arguments:
-	  -h, --help            show this help message and exit -m MOD, --height-normals MOD
+	  -h, --help            show this help message and exit -e, --example-config  Prints an example per-directory/shader configuration file (default: None)
+	  -g, --guess           Guess additional keywords based on shader (meta)data (default: False)
+	  --height-normals VALUE
 	                        Modifier used for generating normals from a heightmap (default: 1.0)
-	  -g, --guess           Guess additional keywords based on shader (meta)data (default: False)
+	  --daemon              Use features of the Daemon engine.
+Makes the shaders incompatible with vanilla XreaL. (default: False)

 	Texture map suffixes:
 	  -d SUF, --diff SUF    Suffix used by diffuse maps (default: _d)